Our process and pricing

 2. Discovery Workshop

-Over the next two weeks, we’ll supplement what we’ve learned with research, formulate our recommendations and craft a documented strategy and action plan (your Industrial Marketing Road Map).
+Over the next few weeks, we’ll supplement what we’ve learned with research, formulate our recommendations and craft a documented strategy and action plan (your Industrial Marketing Road Map).

 4. Road Map Delivery

 Finally, we’ll reconvene for 90 minutes to walk you through that plan and discuss options for implementation.

 When crafting your plan, we’ll take into consideration both your internal resources (staff available to play a role in implementation) and your marketing budget to be sure your Industrial Marketing Road Map is executable.